 Drive about six hours north of New York City (about 330 miles) and you’ll find yourself in Montreal, Quebec, Canada.
 If you’ve got the time and like to ride the rails, Amtrak operates the Adirondack passenger train daily between New York City and Montreal.
 The 10-hour trip takes you through the scenic Hudson Valley and the Adirondack Mountains.

-Some of Montreal’s more intriguing streets are Laurier Avenue (known for its cafes, restaurants, boutiques and specialty shops); the trendy, upscale Rue St. Denis, and “Main Street” Rue Ste.
-Catherine, a shopping heaven.
+Some of Montreal’s more intriguing streets are Laurier Avenue (known for its cafes, restaurants, boutiques, and specialty shops); the trendy, upscale Rue St. Denis, and “Main Street” Rue Ste.
+Catherine, shopping heaven.
 (Parent alert – parts of Rue Ste.
-Catherine are adult-oriented).
-To experience Montreal nightlife, visit one of the liveliest streets in the city, Crescent Street, which is lined with clubs, restaurants and bars.
+Catherine is adult-oriented).
+To experience Montreal nightlife, visit one of the liveliest streets in the city, Crescent Street, which is lined with clubs, restaurants, and bars.

 You might want to bring your English to French dictionary – French is Quebec’s official language, and Montreal, the province’s capital city, has the largest concentration of French language speakers in one area outside of France – over half of the city’s population speak French.

 To escape the long, cold Quebec winters, Montrealers flock to one of the largest underground complexes in the world – the “underground city”.
-The underground city is an interconnected labyrinth of shops, services; food courts; cinemas; major buildings; shopping malls; universities; condos and apartment buildings; bus, commuter train and metro stations – even an arena and an amphitheatre.
+The underground city is an interconnected labyrinth of shops, services; food courts; cinemas; major buildings; shopping malls; universities; condos and apartment buildings; bus, commuter train, and metro stations – even an arena and an amphitheater.

 If you’re into nature, check out the unique Biodome de Montreal, a facility replicating four different ecosystems found in the Americas, or the 75-hectare (185-acre) Montreal Botanical Gardens.
 If archeology is your thing, you’ll enjoy the Point-a-Calliere archeological museum, with actual underground archeological digs and an amazing waterfront view from the fifth floor.